adon-cloudcannon/landing-page-test/src/collections/posts/top-23-free-astro-themes.md

 ---
 _schema: default
-title: Top 23 Free Astro Themes
+title: Top 23 free Astro themes for building out-of-this-world static sites in 2023
 description: >-
   Check out our curated list of 2023’s top 23 free Astro themes for a variety of use cases.
 Find Astro templates perfect for blogs, portfolios, documentation,